linkml/linkml/docs/schemas/arrays.md

 ### Representations

-Since arrays are unlike other data types in that they usually require some specialized libraries to handle them, and many formats don't have a single canonical array type, generators may accomodate multiple array representations.
+Since arrays are unlike other data types in that they usually require some specialized libraries to handle them, and many formats don't have a single canonical array type, generators may accommodate multiple array representations.

 The pydantic generator currently supports a "List of lists" style array representation to be able to use